Regions & Endpoints

 Recommendations

-Best Practices
+Best practices

-Confirm your organization's region with your Amigo representative and set the matching base URL
+Confirm your organization's region with your Amigo representative and set the matching base URL.

-For dedicated cluster tenants, store your cluster name in a secure configuration store
+For dedicated cluster tenants, store your cluster name in a secure configuration store.

 Include the

-header where instructed for dedicated clusters
+x-mongo-cluster-nameheader where instructed for dedicated clusters.

 Troubleshooting "Organization not found"

-If you encounter this error:
+If you see this error:

-Verify you are calling the correct regional base URL
+Verify you are calling the correct regional base URL.

-For provisioning flows, ensure the
+For provisioning flows, make sure the

-header is set (if on dedicated cluster)
+x-mongo-cluster-nameheader is set (if you are on a dedicated cluster).

 Last updated